Jack Dempsey (politician): Newman Government

 In March 2012, the Liberal National Party won the 2012 Queensland state election.
 Dempsey was sworn in as Minister for Aboriginal and Torres Strait Islander and Multicultural Affairs and Minister assisting the Premier on 3 April 2012.

 On 16 April 2012 Dempsey was appointed acting Minister for Police and Community Safety following the resignation of David Gibson.
 He was appointed to the office in his own right on 23 April 2012, with Glen Elmes taking his place as Minister for Aboriginal and Torres Strait Islander Partnerships and Minister Assisting the Premier.

 In January 2015, Dempsey was defeated in the 2015 Queensland state election by Labor candidate Leanne Donaldson.
 Dempsey finished with the highest primary vote, however Donaldson was declared the winner following the distribution of preferences.

 Local Government

 On 19 March 2016, Dempsey was elected as Mayor of Bundaberg Regional Council, winning with approximately 71% of the primary vote.

 As at May 2018, Dempsey is not a member of any political party.

+He was re-elected as mayor in 2020 but lost in the 2024 election to Helen Blackburn.

 Federal Politics

-In March 2022 Dempsey announced he would be an independent candidate for the federal lower house seat of Hinkler in the 2022 Australian federal election.
+In March 2022 Dempsey announced he would be an independent candidate for the lower house seat of Hinkler at the 2022 federal election.
+He polled 13 percent of the vote, finishing third behind the LNP and Labor candidates.